 Our surgical volume is diverse and ranges from relatively low risk operations to very complex cases.
 Operations are classified by STAT Categories developed by STS and EACTS.
 Operations are categorized by complexity of the procedure from 1 (low risk) to 5 (high risk).
 STAT Category 1 includes cases such as atrial septal defect repair (ASD) and ventricular septal defect repair (VSD).
 Tetralogy of Fallot repair is STAT Category 2 .
 Complete AV Canal and the arterial switch operation is STAT Category 3, while arterial switch operation with VSD repair is STAT Category 4.
 The most complex case, the Norwood procedure, is STAT Category 5.

-Beginning in 1981 at UAB and continuing at Children's of Alabama (COA) since 2013, our Advanced Heart Failure and Transplant Team has performed 193 pediatric heart transplants.
-This includes 19 transplants in the past 3 years and 7 in the past year.
-The excellent survival of our heart transplant recipients is above national average as reported by the Scientific Registry of Transplant Recipients (SRTR).
+Beginning in 1981 at UAB, and continuing at Children's of Alabama (COA) since October 2012, our Advanced Heart Failure and Transplant Team has performed 200 pediatric heart transplants.
+This includes 33 transplants in the last 5 years.
 We also feature a robust ventricular assist device (VAD) program.
-In the last 5 years 17 children have received cardiac support on Berlin heart, HeartWare, HeartMate 3, and CentriMag/PediMag devices.
-Our state of the art ECMO program provides cardiac support for children with failing hearts until their own heart recovers, they receive a VAD, or they undergo transplantation.
-With a 70% survival to discharge for cardiac ECMO compared to a national average of 52%, our program is recognized as an ECMO Center of Excellence by the Extracorporeal Life Support Organization.”
+Since 2012, 33 children have received cardiac support on Berlin Heart, HeartWare, HeartMate III , and CentriMag/PediMag devices.
+Our state of the art ECMO program provides cardiac support for children with failing hearts until their own heart recovers, they receive a VAD, or they undergo cardiac transplantation.
+We average around 20 ECMO’s per year in the CVICU and our survival to discharge over the past 5 years is >65%, which is better than the international averages reported by ELSO (Extracorporeal Life Support Organization).
+Our multi-disciplinary ECMO program, consisting of perfusionists, nurses, respiratory therapists, cardiac critical care physicians, cardiologists, and cardiac surgeons, has been recognized by ELSO as an ECMO center of excellence every year since 2013.